 On February 28, 2014, the \$2,300,000 convertible debenture held by Procon Mining and Tunneling Ltd. and its affiliates (collectively, "Procon") (plus approximately \$175,000 in accrued interest), was repaid in full and discharged using funds through promissory notes maturing February 28, 2019 from companies controlled by two directors of the Company (the "Loans").
 The Loans bear interest at a rate of 6% per annum, payable monthly commencing April 1, 2014.
 Concurrent with the transaction, the two directors resigned from the Company.
-Accrued interest on these Loans at September 30, 2015 was \$222,958.
+Accrued interest on these Loans at March 31, 2016 was \$297,413 (December 31, 2015 - \$260,389).

-During the year ended December 31, 2014, the Company received advances pursuant to a promissory note of \$1,029,000 from Golden Dreams Limited Partnership ("GDLP"), the general partner of which is Mr. Ronald K. Netolizky, a control person of the Company.
+During the year ended December 31, 2014, the Company received advances pursuant to a promissory note of \$1,029,000 from Golden Dreams Limited Partnership ("GDLP"), the general partner of which is Mr. Ronald K. Netolitzky, a control person of the Company.
 The advances were unsecured and would not bear interest until November 2014.
 In October 2014, the Company issued 6,860,000 common shares at a value of \$0.15 per share to settle the debt of \$1,029,000.
-As at September 30, 2015, the Company also received advances of \$425,000 from Mr. Ronald K. Netolitzky.
+During the year ended December 31, 2015, the Company also received advances of \$25,000 from Mr. Ronald K. Netolitzky.
 The advances are unsecured, non-interest bearing and due on demand.

-During the nine months ended September 30, 2015, the Company received \$50,000 from an insider of the Company.
+During the year ended December 31, 2015, the Company received \$50,000 from an insider of the Company.
 The loan is unsecured and evidence by promissory notes bearing interest at 6% per annum, calculated and payable on demand.
 The Company may prepay the principal, in whole or in part, at any time without penalty.

-During the nine months ended September 30, 2015, the Company received US\$66,000 from a company that has an insider in common with Lincoln.
+During the year ended December 31, 2015, the Company received US\$66,000 from a company that has an insider in common with Lincoln.
 The loan is secured by the Company's US properties and evidenced by a promissory note bearing interest at 6% per annum.
 The Company may prepay the principal, in whole or in part, at any time without penalty.
-Principal and accrued interest will be payable upon termination of the note on December 31, 2015.
+Principal and accrued interest was payable upon termination of the note on December 31, 2015.
+The Company is currently in default of this note and is renegotiating the terms of the note.